mpsonntag/snippets/notes/projects/bc_poster_gallery/timetable.md

     - check email template below

 ### Until second week of August
+- [BCOS] set all abstracts to "accepted" that are accepted.
+Only these will be available on the gallery
 - [BCOS] fully prepare SciBo CSV tables for
     - Posters / Invited Talks / Contributed Talks
     - Workshops